unixorn/awesome-zsh-plugins/README.md

 - [git-tree](https://github.com/dehlen/git-tree-zsh) - [fzf](https://github.com/junegunn/fzf) powered `git worktree` helper.
 - [git-worktree](https://github.com/alexiszamanidis/zsh-git-worktree) - Wraps some `git worktree` operations for simplicity and productivity.
 Includes [fzf](https://github.com/junegunn/fzf) tooling.
 - [git-worktrees](https://github.com/egyptianbman/zsh-git-worktrees) - Makes `git` worktrees more functional.
 Includes tab completions.
-- [git](https://github.com/davidde/git) - Replacement for the stock oh-my-zsh git plugin.
+- [git](https://github.com/davidde/git) - Replacement for the stock [oh-my-zsh](https://ohmyz.sh/) `git` plugin.
 Provides quite a few useful aliases and functions.
 The motivation to replace the default plugin stems from the fact that it comes with some inconsistencies that make a few popular commands rather unintuitive, so this plugin makes the aliases consistent.
 - [gitcd (SukkaW)](https://github.com/SukkaW/zsh-gitcd) - Adds command to `git clone` a repository and `cd` into the resulting directory.
 - [gitcd (viko16)](https://github.com/viko16/gitcd.plugin.zsh) - Automatically `cd` to a `git` working directory after cloning it.
-- [gitfast](https://github.com/tevren/gitfast-zsh-plugin) - Updated fork of oh-my-zsh gitfast plugin.
+- [gitfast](https://github.com/tevren/gitfast-zsh-plugin) - Updated fork of the [oh-my-zsh](https://ohmyz.sh/) `gitfast` plugin.
 - [gitgo (grimmbraten)](https://github.com/grimmbraten/gitgo) - Make it easier to switch between `git` branches.
 - [gitgo (ltj)](https://github.com/ltj/gitgo) - Open a Github/Gitlab repository in your browser from the command line (macOS only).
 - [github-folders](https://github.com/buzuloiu/zsh-github-folders) - Organizes your github checkouts for you.